dsLeks/tutoringApp/credentials/README.md

     Port: 3306
     Database Name: sfsu-swe-db1

+Note:
+    The code in git is written to connect to whatever these environment variables are directed to.
-Note: Connection through database can be done through WorkBench.
+    Connection through database can be done through WorkBench.
 So far, no tables have been created, but database has been connected to receive requests form node server.